Celebrating 30 Years of Ministry!

 Welcome to Prison Congregations of America, a ministry which plants denominationally sponsored worshipping communities is prisons across the country.
+In 1984, Rev. Ed Nesselhuf, PCA's founding director, was called to Jessup, MD to form a prison congregation.
+From that first experiment has grown a national movement!

 A worshipping community inside a prison works the same as outside, given the parameters of the facility.
 There are worship and Bible study, sometimes choir practice and lay leadership teams.
 There are mission projects which include crocheting hats and mittens for homeless people, raising money through a CROP walk in the prison yard, engaging in a prayer shawl ministry, and sending missionaries from the outside out to serve those in need on behalf of the prison church.